 - The new undermount sinks were moved slightly to be centered.

-- New Moen faucets were installed.
+- New Moen faucets were installed in a brushed nickel finish.

 - We also got rid of the medicine cabinets on either side wall and instead made the mirrors above each sink a medicine cabinet for lots of extra storage.